hyperware-ai/hyperware-book/src/getting_started/hypermap.md

 Hyperware uses a PKI (public-key infrastructure) that runs *within* Hypermap to achieve this.
 It should be noted that, in our system, the concepts of `domain`, `identity`, and `username` are identical and interchangeable.

-Also important to understanding KNS identities is that other onchain identity protocols can be absorbed and supported by KNS.
+Also important to understanding HNS identities is that other onchain identity protocols can be absorbed and supported by HNS.
-The KNS is not an attempt at replacing or competing with existing onchain identity primitives such as ENS and Lens.
+The HNS is not an attempt at replacing or competing with existing onchain identity primitives such as ENS and Lens.
 This has already been done for ENS protocol.

 Hyperware names are registered by a wallet and owned in the form of an NFT like any other Hypermap namespace entry.